Version: April 30, 2026

 ---

-This Event Governance Framework (the “Framework”) establishes the procedural standards applicable to all events hosted on the Vanguard platform.
+This Universal Event Operations Framework (the “Framework”) establishes operational and procedural standards for events hosted on the Vanguard platform.

-* baseline requirements for Organizers, Participants, and Judges;
+* baseline expectations for Organizers, Participants, and Judges;

 * minimum standards of transparency, integrity, and procedural fairness.